supSugam/react-native-text-watcher/README.md

 - Fix: Issue with unwanted warn on conditional text string.
 - Excluded unnecessary files from the extension (Reduced Size).

+## 1.0.3

+- NEW: This version only works if you have TypeScript installed as `devDependencies`.
+- Works on mono-repos, the extension will activate when for the first project folder that has `react-native` and `typescript`.
+- Super Lightweight, Extension Size is not 782KiB Only, Reduced by 86.83% 🚀

 ## Future Plans